fangwei123456/Spike-Element-Wise-ResNet/readme.md

 Date:   Wed May 12 18:05:33 2021 +0800
 ```

-Note that there is a bug in this version of SJ:
+Note that there is a bug in this version of SpikingJelly:

 Bug: MultiStepParametricLIFNode